High-order splitting of non-unitary operators on quantum computers: High-Order Operator Splitting

-Both the fourth-order and sixth-order splitting satisfy our constraints of $\Re(a_i)>0$ and $b_i>0$, yet they belong to different symmetry classes.
-The fourth-order method of \citeauthor{Castella2009}~\cite{Castella2009} is palindromic, whereas the sixth-order method of \citeauthor{Bernier2023}~\cite{Bernier2023} is symmetric-conjugate.
-Symmetric-conjugate schemes were originally devised for the classical simulation of unitary dynamics, as they preserve reversibility under complex conjugation~\cite{Bernier2023}.
-For our purposes, we found no reason to prefer one class over the other.
+Both high-order product formulas satisfy our constraints of $\Re(a_j)>0$ and $b_j>0$, yet they belong to different symmetry classes.
+The order-4 method of \citeauthor{Castella2009}~\cite{Castella2009} is palindromic, whereas the order-6 method of \citeauthor{Bernier2023}~\cite{Bernier2023} is symmetric-conjugate.
+Symmetric-conjugate product formulas were originally devised for the classical simulation of unitary dynamics, as they preserve reversibility under complex conjugation~\cite{Bernier2023}.
+For our application, we found no reason to prefer one class over the other.

-\section{Application to damped waves}
+To the best of our knowledge, the order-6 product formulas presented by \citeauthor{Bernier2023}~\cite{Bernier2023} are the highest-order qualifying formulas that have been reported in the literature.
+There is no known deterministic method of producing such coefficients besides numerical searches that solve the polynomial order conditions from many random initialisations~\cite{Bernier2023}.
+In principle, the presented technique can be applied to any product formula with coefficients satisfying $a_j\in\mathbb{C}$ and $b_j\in\mathbb{R}$ with $\Re(a_j)>0$.
+The coefficients in Table~\ref{tab:splitting_coefficients} are subject to the additional constraint of $b_j>0$.
+This is a desirable property, since more balanced coefficients lead to faster convergence in practice, but it is not strictly necessary for our application.
+Relaxing this constraint may ease the discovery of coefficients with order 8 and beyond.
+This is of theoretical interest, although orders 4 and 6 will be preferred in many scenarios since the number of coefficients grows exponentially with the order of the product formula~\cite{McLachlan1995}.

-The wave equation in one spatial dimension is $\partial_{t}^2\phi = c^2\partial_{x}^2\phi$, which we use to simplify the algorithm's derivation and testing, with the extension to two and three spatial dimensions discussed towards the end of the section.
-After applying the Fourier transform, each spectral mode~$\widehat{\phi}_j$ with wavenumber~$k_j$ satisfies $d_t^2\widehat{\phi}_j + \omega_j^2\widehat{\phi}_j = 0$, which is the ODE describing a harmonic oscillator with angular frequency $\omega_j=c|k_j|$.
-The evolution can be expressed as a first-order system using the block construction
+\section{Application to Damped Waves}